5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 10. Save the `config.plist`

 ### Testing the EFI

 1. Copy the EFI Folder to a FAT32 formatted USB flash drive for testing
 2. Reboot
-3. Perform an NVRAM Reset (hit Space Bar to reveal Tools)
+3. Perform an NVRAM Reset (hit Space Bar to reveal the option)
 4. Boot macOS from the USB flash drive
 5. If your system boots successfully, mount your ESP and copy over the EFI Folder to you HDD/SSD and reboot.
 6. Continue with Post-Install!